Castlecomer: Politics

 For elections to Dáil Éireann, Castlecomer is part of the Carlow–Kilkenny constituency which returns 5 TDs.
 The local government is Kilkenny County Council.
-Castlecomer and its rural area forms an Electoral District which includes Attanagh, Ballyragget, Castlecomer, Clogh, Clogharinka, Moneenroe, Mothell and Muckalee.
+Castlecomer and its rural area forms a local electoral area of County Kilkenny which includes Attanagh, Ballyragget, Castlecomer, Clogh, Clogharinka, Moneenroe, Mothell and Muckalee.

 Twinning

 Castlecomer is twinned with Penvénan in the Côtes-d'Armor department of Brittany in northwestern France.
 In September 1999 a delegation including the Mayor Fernand le Duc visited Castlecomer and it was agreed to formally twin Castlecomer with Penvénan.
 In April 2000 the Twinning Charter was signed in Penvénan and in Castlecomer in April 2001.
 Schools students and community groups from both towns have visited each other over the years for tourism, sport, art, culture and education trips.